-Stude ents of the athletic training program must follow the BOC Standards of Professional Practice: 1.2 Protects the patient from undue harm and acts always in the patient's best interest and is an advocate for the patient's welfare, including taking appropriate action to protect patients from healthcare providers or athletic training students who are, impaired or engaged in illegal or unethical practice.
+Biuu ents of the Atmetic Training Program must follow the DOC Standards of Professional Practice.
+1.2 Protects the patient from undue harm and acts always in the patient's best interest and is an advocate for the patient's welfare, including taking appropriate action to protect patients from healthcare providers or athletic training students who are, impaired or engaged in illegal or unethical practice.
 1.5 Develops and maintains a relationship of trust and confidence with the patient and/or the parent/guardian of a minor patient and does not exploit the relationship for personal or financial gain.
 1.6 Does not engage in intimate or sexual activity with a patient and/or the parent/guardian of a minor patient.
 1.7 Informs the patient and/or the parent/guardian of a minor patient of any risks involved in the treatment plan.
 3.11 Reports any suspected or known violation of applicable local, state and/or federal rules, requirements, regulations and/or laws by him/herself and/or by another Athletic Trainer that is related to the practice of athletic training.
 3.13 Cooperates with the BOC investigations into alleged illegal or unethical activities.
 Cooperation includes, but is not limited to, providing candid, honest and timely responses to requests for information.

-Stud dents of the athletic training program must also follow the NATA Code of Ethics: 2.3 Members shall refrain from and report illegal or unethical practices related to athletic training.
-2.4 Members shall cooperate in ethics investigations by the NATA, state professional licensing/regulatory boards, or other professional agencies governing the athletic training profession.
-Failure to fully cooperate in ethics investigations is an ethical violation.
-4.1 Members shall conduct themselves personally and professional in a manner that does not compromise their professional responsibilities or the practice of athletic training.
-Stud dents of the athletic training program must also follow the CAATE Standards: - Ω
+Students of the Athletic Training Program must also follow the NATA Code of Ethics:

+- 2.3 Members shall refrain from and report illegal or unethical practices related to athletic training. - 2.4 Members shall cooperate in ethics investigations by the NATA, state professional licensing/regulatory boards, or other professional agencies governing the athletic training profession.
+Failure to fully cooperate in ethics investigations is an ethical violation. - 4.1 Members shall conduct themselves personally and professional in a manner that does not compromise their professional responsibilities or the practice of athletic training.

-Stud Students of the athletic training program must also follow the CAATE Standards: 59 Communicate effectively and appropriately with clients/patients, family members, coaches, administrators, other healthcare professional, consumer, payors, policy makers, and others.
+St udents of the Athletic Training Program must also follow the CAATE Standards: 59 Communicate effectively and appropriately with clients/patients, family members, coaches, administrators, other healthcare professional, consumer, payors, policy makers, and others.
 65 Practice in a manner that is congruent with the ethical standards of the profession.
 66 Practice health care in a manner that is compliant with the BOC Standards of Professional Practice and applicable institutional/organization, local, state, and federal laws, regulations, rules, and guidelines.